erdelp/cmf-connect/README.md

 Just a simple binary to help me connect my bluetooth headphones on 42 Paris machines, which has an awfully crowded bluetooth network.

+Find your device MAC ADDRESS (by looking at it on your phone for example)

 1. Change $MAC and $DEVICE_NAME

 2. Add to 42 default path